Wrap It Up – Barrier Jackets Come Of Age

 The first attempts to accessorize barriers involved the use of banners, which were tied to the barrier itself.
 However, banners were very susceptible to flapping or sagging, which detracted from the image that companies or events were trying to project.

-Technological advancements made it possible for vinyl jackets to be produced at the same cost, and with the same quality, as banners.
+Technological advancements made it possible for vinyl jackets to be produced at the same cost, and with the same quality, like banners.
 In the mid-1980s, the first barrier jackets were produced.
 Initially, the jackets were simply one solid color.

-The now-defunct Marineland theme park in California, and SeaWorld San Diego were among the first sites to use color jackets over their barriers.
+The now-defunct Marineland theme park in California and SeaWorld San Diego were among the first sites to use color jackets over their barriers.
 Solid blue-colored jackets not only appropriately matched the theme of these locations, but the jackets also protected the barriers by resisting the inherent moisture in these environments.
 Other sites soon began employing barrier covers for the aesthetic benefit of having their crowd control barricades fit into their color scheme.

 The next step was going beyond a solid color to actually convey a message on the jacket.
 SeaWorld San Diego was again an early adopter, as were a number of sports facilities or teams.
 Many of the earliest examples of printed jackets featured a sports team’s logo, the name of an event’s sponsor (often, in those days, beer companies), or simple directional instructions, such as an arrow and the word “Parking.”

-But soon, the byword was sophistication – not only in terms of physical characteristics such as fit, color, and material, but in terms of marketing strategy.
+But soon, the byword was sophistication – not only in terms of physical characteristics such as fit, color, and material but in terms of marketing strategy.
 How barrier jackets would look, what they would say, and where they would be utilized, became an integral part of the marketing planning of sites, events, and sponsors.

-Jackets, in effect, became ground-level billboards, and again, technical advancements made it easy – and cost effective – to reproduce high-quality, attractive images on a jacket.
+Jackets, in effect, became ground-level billboards, and again, technical advancements made it easy – and cost-effective – to reproduce high-quality, attractive images on a jacket.
 When an event received television or news coverage, the barrier jackets became a highly visible means of conveying an image or message.

 Barrier Jacket quality primer

 Through trial and error, a consensus regarding today’s “standards” for barrier jackets has evolved.
 A quality barrier jacket will be designed with professional stitching and hems.
-It should be custom-fit to follow the frame profile, and fit snugly to the corners of the barrier to eliminate any potential flapping.
+It should be custom-fit to follow the frame profile and fit snugly to the corners of the barrier to eliminate any potential flapping.
 Jackets should have a minimum of three grommets on the bottom, allowing jackets to be locked on the barrier with tie wraps; otherwise, the jacket will flap in windy conditions.